thomasburgess/thomasburgess.github.io/_posts/2022-10-15-Fish-tiles.md

 ## Tiling the plane

 By making concentric pentarings, all of the plane except the central pengagon can be tiled, as shown in [Figure 4.](#figure-4).
-However, by tiling fishes head to tail on straight lines tilings over the full plane can be achived, shown in [Figure 5.](#figure-5)
+However, by tiling fishes head to tail on straight lines tilings over the full plane can be achived, shown as pineapples in [Figure 5.](#figure-5)

 {% figure [caption:"Figure 4: Rings on a plane."] %}
 ![](/assets/images/2022-10-15/ring_plane.png){: #figure-4 width="300px" alt="Rings on a plane - concentric pentaring pineapple tiling."}